slmnv5/pepelats/doc/main_config.md

 Some of the options used in this INI file are:

 * max_len_seconds -- loop's max. length is in seconds (default is 60 seconds)
-* preffered_list -- list of names (or part of names) for USB audio devices to use.
-First found device form this list is used.
+* device_name -- name (or part of name) for USB audio devices to use.
 * midi_in -- name (or part of name) of MIDI IN port to get looper control messages (default is BlueBoard)
 * midi_out -- name (or part of name) of MIDI OUT port to use with MIDI drum
 * kbd_notes_linux -- 6 keys on computer keyboard connected to linux (to use keyboard as foot controller)